-Pediatric otolaryngology fellowship at the Children's National was established in 1984 and has graduated more than 33 fellows.
+Pediatric otolaryngology fellowship at Children's National was established in 1984 and has graduated more than 50 fellows.
 Many of the graduates have pursued academic careers and are recognized leaders in the field of pediatric otolaryngology.
 The goal of the training program is to provide solid foundation in all aspects of pediatric otolaryngology clinical care and research, and prepare the fellow for an academic career.
 Teaching experience is also provided through exposure to otolaryngology residents, medical students and other specialty trainees.
-Pediatric otolaryngology department has over 13,000 patient encounters each year (includes outpatient and inpatient visits).
-Yearly 4,500 operative cases are performed.
-Wide exposure to routine and complicated otologic, airway, sinus and head and neck procedures.
-Craniofacial, hearing impairment, cochlear implant, swallowing and oromotor disorders, airway and voice clinics are offered in conjunction with other disciplines.
-Core curriculum course is offered weekly.
-Fellows participate in monthly journal club, weekly grand rounds, monthly morbidity and mortality conferences and radiology/pathology conferences.

 Wide exposure to routine and complicated otologic, airway, sinus and head and neck procedures.

-Craniofacial, hearing impairment, cochlear implant, swallowing and oromotor disorders, airway and voice clinics are offered in conjunction with other disciplines.
+Hearing impairment, cochlear implant, aerodigestive, vascular malformations, oromotor disorders, airway, voice and velopharyngeal clinics are offered in conjunction with other disciplines.

-Core curriculum course is offered weekly.
-Fellows participate in monthly journal club, weekly grand rounds, monthly morbidity and mortality conferences and radiology/pathology conferences.
+The core curriculum course is offered weekly.
+Fellows participate in a monthly journal club, weekly grand rounds, monthly morbidity and mortality conferences and radiology/pathology conferences.